GalGilad/SuRe/README.md

-For the script to work correctly, your data should be organized in a subdirectory inside the data/ folder (e.g., data/brca/).
+For the script to work correctly, the data should be organized in a subdirectory inside the data/ folder (e.g., data/brca/).
 This directory must contain:

 mutation_counts.csv: A CSV file where columns are sample IDs and rows are the 96 mutation categories.